Opium effects and side effects include short term pleasure and long term pain. The cycle of tolerance and withdrawal is a brutal side effect

 As with all drugs, detox is important.
 This is the case, even more so, with opiates.
-Due to the strength of opiates as a drug, it is strongly discouraged that you quit alone or that you attempt to quit cold turkey.
+Due to the strength of opiates as a drug, it is strongly discouraged that a user quits alone or that they attempt to quit cold turkey.

-Even after one small dose of opium, you may begin to experience withdrawal symptoms so understanding how to detox is essential.
-The more you take opium, the more dangerous and extreme withdrawal symptoms will become.
+Even after one small dose of opium, one may begin to experience withdrawal symptoms so understanding how to detox is essential.
+The more one takes opium, the more dangerous and extreme withdrawal symptoms will become.
 This reinforces the importance of an early detox.
 Those undergoing opium detox will be given naloxone and suboxone to help ease the withdrawal symptoms and to prevent opium from binding to receptors.